tweag/melon-property-tests/README.md

 ghci> recheck_prop_melonport (Size 8) (Seed 908... (-562...))
-ghci> -- Re-check a particular test-case failure in the model tests. ghci> recheck_prop_melonport_model (Size 8) (Seed 908... (-562...))
+ghci> -- Re-check a particular test-case failure in the model tests. ghci> recheck_prop_melonport_model (Size 8) (Seed 908... (-562...)) ghci> -- Reload if you made changes to the test-cases. ghci> :reload
 ```